-For Parent Hovered, the hover state would take effect when your most is hovered on the Parent with the container.
-This allows you to combine hover styles together with other adjacent blocks, so they all animate together when the parent block is hovered on.
+For Parent Hovered, the hover state would take effect when your mouse is hovered over the Parent block with the container.
+This allows you to combine hover styles together with other adjacent blocks so they all animate together when the parent block is hovered over.

 Hover State Example